 In summary, ghrelin is one of three hormones that regulate growth hormone release from the pituitary gland.
 The first is GHRH (sermorelin).
 Then there is somatostatin (which stops the release of growth hormone).
 Last but not least is ghrelin (ipamorelin), which also stimulates the release of growth hormone but using a different receptor (Tritos & Kokkotou, 2006)

 Ipamorelin is legally prescribed off-label to counteract the symptoms of anti-aging.
 Ipamorelin is typically prescribed combined with sermorelin.
 The recommended dosage for Sermorelin/Ipamorelin injection for anti-aging is one 200 to 300 mcg injection daily at bedtime.
+Clients often choose to buy Ipamorelin and Sermorelin as a combination for compounded benefits.

 “While the effects of these two GHS differ clinically, they have synergistic effects on GH release, and therefore supplementation of both substances may be more effective than either alone in aging.” —Merriam et al., 2000